Andrew Shull

 Andrew Shull (born April 2, 1981) is a former professional American football defensive end in the National Football League.
 He played for the Detroit Lions on their practice squad.

-Early years
+Early life

 Shull was born in Webb City, Missouri.
-He attended Webb City High School and helped Cardinals to 14-0 record and state title in 1997.
+He attended Webb City High School and helped Cardinals to 14–0 record and state title in 1997.
 He was recently inducted into the Webb City High School Athletic Hall of Fame.

 College career

 Shull ended his career at Kansas State with 150 tackles (39 for losses), 20 sacks, 15 deflected passes, five forced fumbles, three fumbles recovered and a blocked kick.
 He led the team in sacks in 2002 and 2003 and currently ranks sixth in school history in sacks.

-NFL career
+Professional career

-Pre-draft

 Shull measured 6'4½" and 265 pounds and ran a 40-yard dash in 4.87.

-Detroit Lions

 Shull was undrafted in 2004 but was signed by the Detroit Lions as a free agent on April 26, 2004.
+Shull was then resigned to be practice squad for the 2004 season.